mainmatter/mainmatter.com/_posts/2019-07-23-july-monthly-update.md

 [EmberFest](https://emberfest.eu/) is coming together nicely.

 Taking place in Copenhagen in October, EmberFestEU brings together the European Ember community for two days of talks and activities.
 The CFP closes on August 1st so if you'd like to give a presentation remember to get your submission in on time [here](https://cfp.emberfest.eu/events/emberfest-2019).

-To attend grab a ticket [here](https://emberfest.eu/) while you still can and keep an eye on the [twitter](https://twitter.com/EmberFest) for updates as the conference takes shape.
+To attend [grab a ticket](https://emberfest.eu/) while you still can and keep an eye on the [Twitter account @EmberFest](https://twitter.com/EmberFest) for updates as the conference takes shape.

 ### Chris Manson at Leeds JS

 On July 31st [Chris Manson](https://twitter.com/real_ate/) will be speaking at Leeds JS about [Empress](https://github.com/empress), which is the technology behind [empress-blog](https://github.com/empress/empress-blog) and [Guidemaker](https://github.com/empress/guidemaker) which powers the current Ember guides.

-Check the full event details [here](https://leedsjs.com/events/2019-07-31/).
+[Check the full event details](https://leedsjs.com/events/2019-07-31/).

 ### Jessica Jordan speaking at EmberCamp

 On September 16th [Jessica Jordan](https://twitter.com/jjordan_dev) will be at [EmberCamp](http://embercamp.com/) in Chicago talking about how state management is easier than ever in Ember Octane!

-Check the full schedule [here](http://embercamp.com/).
+[Check the full schedule](http://embercamp.com/).

 ## Past Events